ericholscher/ericholscher.com/site/blog/drafts/code-conduct-organizers-perspective.rst

 So,
 it initially started out as a way to signal to people that we really care.

-As the confernce came closer though, it became really valuable for me as an organizer in another way.
+As the conference came closer though, it became really valuable for me as an organizer in another way.
 It was one aspect of the conference that I didn't have to worry about.
 Something bad might happen,